-If all the ice in Greenland were to melt, the sea level would rise by about 21 feet (6.5 meters), and that water would submerge 80 percent of the cities around the world [source: The Centre for Research on Globalization].
-Rising temperatures, melting arctic ice, rising sea levels, drought, desertification and other catastrophic effects of global warming are not examples of future troubles but are a reality today.
-Climate change isn't just about the environment, though; its effects touch every part of our lives, from the stability of our governments and economies to our health and where we live.
+If all the glaciers and ice caps on the planet melted, global sea level would rise by about 230 feet (70 meters).
+That amount of water would flood nearly every coastal city around the world [source: U.S. Geological Survey].
+Rising temperatures, melting arctic ice, drought, desertification and other catastrophic effects of climate change are not examples of future troubles — they are reality today.
+Climate change isn't just about the environment; its effects touch every part of our lives, from the stability of our governments and economies to our health and where we live.

-Under the 1951 Geneva Refugee Convention, a refugee is a person who "owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country" [source: Reuters].
-Climate refugees do not legally fall under this status.
+But according to the 1951 Geneva Refugee Convention, a refugee "is someone who is unable or unwilling to return to their country of origin owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion" [source: United Nations High Commissioner for Refugees].
+Environmental refugees do not legally fall under this status.